fbpx

 𝐋𝐨𝐜𝐚𝐭𝐢𝐨𝐧 Google Maps.

-Hinoki Land is a Japanese-inspired privately-owned park with striking architecture and stunning views.
+Hinoki Land is a Japanese-inspired privately-owned park with striking architecture and stunning views, creating a mini Japan landscape.

 One negative point: 𝑇ℎ𝑒 𝑜𝑛𝑙𝑦 𝑎𝑠𝑝𝑒𝑐𝑡 𝐼 𝑝𝑒𝑟𝑠𝑜𝑛𝑎𝑙𝑙𝑦 𝑑𝑖𝑑 𝑛𝑜𝑡 𝑙𝑖𝑘𝑒 𝑠𝑒𝑒𝑖𝑛𝑔 𝑤𝑎𝑠 𝑠𝑜𝑚𝑒 𝑒𝑙𝑒𝑝ℎ𝑎𝑛𝑡𝑠 𝑤ℎ𝑖𝑐ℎ 𝑤𝑒𝑟𝑒 𝑎𝑣𝑎𝑖𝑙𝑎𝑏𝑙𝑒 𝑓𝑜𝑟 𝑟𝑖𝑑𝑖𝑛𝑔, 𝑤ℎ𝑖𝑐ℎ 𝐼 𝑠𝑢𝑠𝑝𝑒𝑐𝑡 𝑤𝑎𝑠 𝑎𝑛 𝑜𝑢𝑡𝑠𝑖𝑑𝑒 𝑒𝑙𝑒𝑝ℎ𝑎𝑛𝑡 𝑝𝑟𝑜𝑗𝑒𝑐𝑡. 𝐼𝑓 𝑓𝑢𝑛𝑑𝑠 𝑎𝑟𝑒 𝑛𝑒𝑒𝑑𝑒𝑑 𝑖𝑡 𝑤𝑜𝑢𝑙𝑑 𝑏𝑒 𝑏𝑒𝑡𝑡𝑒𝑟 𝑖𝑓 𝑡ℎ𝑒𝑟𝑒 𝑤𝑎𝑠 𝑗𝑢𝑠𝑡 𝑠𝑜𝑚𝑒 𝑎𝑟𝑒𝑎 𝑓𝑜𝑟 𝑒𝑙𝑒𝑝ℎ𝑎𝑛𝑡𝑠 𝑡𝑜 𝑏𝑒 𝑣𝑖𝑒𝑤𝑒𝑑/𝑓𝑒𝑑 𝑖𝑛𝑠𝑡𝑒𝑎𝑑.